-The settings in Admin > Security provide you the ability to add additional security around the logins and sessions used for your intranet.
+Options provided in the Admin > Security area give you the ability to add additional security around the logins and sessions used for your intranet.

 Site Level Login

 With this setting, you can control whether your users are required to log into the site with a preset username and password assigned through Logins or allow anonymous access.

 This setting determines how logins are created and how users log into the site.

 Form Authentication is solely for use with user logins that have been manually created with a username and password.
 The demo accounts that are automatically in the software are form-based logins.
 Usernames and passwords are stored in the database for authentication purposes.
 With this setting, users are expected to type in their username and password.

 Windows Authentication is solely for use with AD Synchronization.
 Users’ credentials are synchronized with Active Directory and users can login automatically with their Windows based credentials.
 Usernames are stored in the database but passwords are not; credentials are passed by the browser to the domain controller specified in your AD Synchronization settings for authentication.
 With this setting, users can check the Windows Authentication box on the login screen and have the username and password automatically populate.

 Mixed Mode Authentication is for use with both of the above.
 This is the recommended setting immediately after AD Synchronization is enabled until workstation logins have been tested and proven to work without error.
 With this setting, users can check the Windows Authentication box or type in the credentials based on their login type.

 When users log into the site, or they are automatically logged in with Windows authentication, a unique session is created for the user during their time on the site.
 This session contains information about the user, as well as any elevated rights they may be assigned.
 You can configure the session expiry so the site automatically logs the user out after the specified length of inactivity.
 This setting does not apply to Windows Authentication as these users are automatically logged in.

 You can enable a captcha to appear on the login screen to help prevent login attempts from internet programs that are designed to guess logins.